ASasamori/BUtLAR_Voice-Powered-Digital_Human_Assistant/README.md

 ----------------------------------------------------------------------------------------------------
 While working with real-time streaming with the Yobe SDK, please keep the following in mind:
 * It is important to understand how splitting buffers would affect subsequent steps in our pipeline (i.e., if a word gets split, how the ASR would process this)
-* Keep in mind the Yobe SDK uses 4096-sized buffers; subsequent processing must match this size to ensure compatibility.
+* Please keep in mind the Yobe SDK uses 4096-sized buffers; subsequent processing must match this size to ensure compatibility.
 For other components of our pipeline, please keep the following in mind:
 * Our framework is intended to be context-dependent.
 This means that you may replace our database with a database of your choice to enable BUtLAR to curate answers pertinent to the content of your choice.
 Essentially, future groups should modify the database to their use-case-specific scenario.
 Our current database pertains to Spring 2025 courses at Boston University.
 * Please update the Google ASR account and OpenAI API key.
 We have terminated our temporary Google Cloud account.
 We stored confidential keys in our .env folder.